 It is possible for women with spinal cord injury to become pregnant through intercourse and carry a baby to term.
 If you and your partner are trying to get pregnant and are having difficulty, consult with your doctor or a fertility expert.
 Working with a fertility specialist will help identify the exact problem so that you can develop a plan to move forward.
 If this is of interest to you, please contact your physician for a referral to a fertility specialist for more information and guidance.

-Can I still do it?
+Can I Still Have Sex After SCI?
 What Can Help?

 Using Your Brain....

 The most important thing to remember is that sexual function and pleasure is mostly psychological.
 Human beings can experience a great deal of physical damage without losing their sexual desire.
 People after spinal cord injury can still have a rewarding sex life as they did before injury . . . unless you tell yourself you can’t.